What is Plausible Analytics?

 No. There are several alternatives to Google Analytics these days.
 If you’re concerned about Google rankings and SEO, Google does not use GA data for their ranking algorithms.

 We don't use Google Analytics in Search, and Google Analytics & Search Console track data quite differently.
 SC tracks what's shown in Search, GA tracks what happens when a user goes to a site.
-There's overlap, but it's not exact.— John Mueller is mostly not here 🐀 (@JohnMu) July 28, 2020
+There's overlap, but it's not exact.— John, aka "a total bell cheese" (@JohnMu) July 28, 2020

 Google Analytics is great if you want a free, widely used web analytics platform.
 If your goal is to learn digital marketing then you need to know Google Analytics.